-CesareanRates.com began as a snapshot of online cesarean rate reporting in the United States as of January 2012.
-Updated in late 2012, the site compiles the most current hospital-level data accessible to the public online, whether reported directly by a state’s department of health or gathered from state hospital association web sites via pull-down menus.
+CesareanRates.com launched February 9, 2012, as a snapshot of online cesarean rate reporting in the United States.
+Updated in October 2013, the site compiles the most current hospital-level data accessible to the public online, whether reported directly by a state’s department of health or gathered from state hospital association web sites via pull-down menus.

-The initial goals of the site are to a) show the (poor) quality and inaccessibility of information available to the public, b) to assess whether there is public demand for this information and c) to work toward establishing a precedent for hospital data transparency.
+The initial goals of the site were to a) show the quality and inaccessibility of information available to the public, b) to assess whether there is public demand for this information and c) to work toward establishing a precedent for hospital data transparency.

 About Jill Arnold

-Jill Arnold is a consumer advocate and founder of The Unnecesarean, a blog which she edited for four years until August 2012, as well as a large social media community of 37,000 Facebook and Twitter followers (not including site traffic) focused on patient autonomy, informed consent, data transparency and other issues related to the U.S. maternity care system and beyond.
-She is a single mother of two and lives in San Diego, California.
+Jill Arnold is a consumer advocate and founder of The Unnecesarean, a blog which she edited for four years until August 2012, as well as a large social media community of 44,000 Facebook and Twitter followers (not including site traffic) focused on patient autonomy, informed consent, data transparency and other issues related to the U.S. maternity care system and beyond.
+She lives in Bentonville, Arkansas.
 Contact Jill Arnold

 Consumers Union Safe Patient Project Summit, Consumer Reports, Yonkers, New York, November 15, 2012. [link]